Sweet Creek Falls is One Of Oregon’s Most Stunning Coast Hikes

 sweet creek falls

 While Sweet Creek Falls is gorgeous all year round, autumn is especially an incredible time to hike here.
-Parts of the trail are on a cliff-hugging boardwalk, and makes for a fairly easy hike for all ages.
+Parts of the trail and upper falls are on a cliff-hugging boardwalk, and makes for a fairly easy hike for all ages.

 Sweet Creek Falls

-With the trail only being a couple of miles long, around every corner you will find another gorgeous waterfall.
-At the start of the trail is Homestead, and the trail continues about a mile to Sweet Creek Falls and another trailhead.
+With the Sweet Creek Trail only being a couple of miles long, around every corner you will find another gorgeous waterfall among the mossy rocks.
+At the start of the subsequent trailhead is Homestead, and the trail continues about a mile to Sweet Creek Falls and another trailhead.

 If you decide to continue hiking from there, you will have to cross Sweet Creek.
 Keep in mind there is no bridge here.
-If you’d like, you can pick up the trail again about 0.8 miles later at the Beaver Creek trailhead, and continue about half a mile to Beaver Creek Falls, which you will find at the other end.
+If you'd like, you can pick up the trail again about 0.8 miles later at the Beaver Creek trailhead, and continue about half a mile to Beaver Creek Falls, which you will find at the other end of Sweet Creek.

 Getting to Sweet Creek Falls